School Logo

 The year 3 team for 2024/25 consists of Mr Letts (3G) and Mrs Nagra (3H).
 We are ably supported by Mrs Grimstead and Mrs Randle.

-Year 3 PE days will be Monday and Thursday during the first spring term.
-The children will visit the library on a Wednesday with Mrs Grimstead.
+Year 3 PE days will be Monday and Thursday for the summer term.
+The children will continue to visit the library on a Wednesday with Mrs Grimstead.

 Why not find out a few facts to impress your teacher?
 Mr Letts and Mrs Nagra love it when people share their knowledge!

-Gather some fun facts about volcanoes in readiness for spring 2 by following this link: Volcanoes
+Gather some fun facts about ancient Egypt in readiness for summer 1 by following this link: Ancient Egypt

 Curriculum Summary